 it’s a private foundation unless it can show that it’s a public charity.

 The main difference between a public charity and a private foundation is where the money comes from.
 Generally, a public charity has a broad base of support while a private foundation has very limited sources of support.
 There are also different tax rules – so, for example, public foundations are subject to excise taxes that aren’t imposed on public charities.
-There are more differences – there are more difference but for now, I will focus on public charities.
+There are more differences – there is more difference but for now, I will focus on public charities.

 Some organizations automatically qualify as public charities based on the Code, so they’re called Statutory Public Charities.
 Some examples are churches, schools, and organizations providing medical or hospital care (including medical education and research).